-Integrated or mixed-use developments bring multiple uses and amenities—residential, office, retail, and others—under one umbrella in one convenient space.
+Integrated or mixed-use developments bring multiple uses and amenities—residential, office, retail, and others—in one convenient space.
 The idea is not new, but as population density increases, planners and developers find themselves under more pressure to come up with the most efficient uses of space.
 Singapore’s aging population has also nudged developers to design spaces that emphasize accessibility and convenience for the city-state’s growing number of seniors.

 “What we have seen of late is this huge push towards integrated development, not just in Singapore but also globally,” said Ong Choon Fah, chief executive officer and head of consulting and research at Edmund Tie & Company, during a panel discussion at the first ULI Singapore Annual Conference.

 Ong points to Singapore’s central business district, a compact cluster of skyscrapers that form the epicenter of business activity in the city-state during the day, but fall silent at night.
 It is simply not the best use of prime real estate.
 But the inclusion of integrated developments in the area is now bringing more life to the district after office hours.

 Integrated developments, particularly those that stretch over larger plots, can also help with energy saving by pooling resources across a range of activities and spaces, said Tony Lombardo, chief executive officer (Asia) of Lendlease.
 They are also appropriate at a time when Singapore—as with other cities around the world—is looking for ways to reduce the number of cars on the streets.
 With mixed-use developments reducing the need for long-distance commuting, they offer an opportunity to introduce high-tech transport services like automated vehicles.
 They also give a boost to personal lifestyle choices like biking or running to work.